What Aspire Servicing Center student loan borrowers need to know

 The bottom line

-While imperfect, Aspire Servicing Center hasn’t received many complaints from customers, and if you do have a problem, you have a lot of flexibility with how you want to contact Aspire.
+While imperfect, Aspire Servicing Center hasn’t received many complaints from customers, and if you have a problem, you have a lot of flexibility with how you want to contact Aspire.

 If you have a significant problem, you can also file a credit dispute or enlist the help of a student loan advocate directly with the student loan servicer.
 If you can’t handle your issue with Aspire directly, consider filing a complaint with the Consumer Financial Protection Bureau, the Federal Trade Commission and your state attorney general’s office.